Tejas-R-Pattar/Digital-VLSI-SoC/README.md

 <img>![WhatsApp Image 2024-12-12 at 15 02 17_265e3cb1](https://github.com/user-attachments/assets/41427403-8118-4ead-8551-6d592cb1355d)</img>

-<h4>The correction executed in the program for illustration purpose was successfully implemted,but the screenshots were not recovered properly.</h4>
+<h4>The correction of various DRC rules executed in the program for illustration purpose was successfully implemted,but the screenshots were not recovered properly.</h4>

 </p>